DenisGorbachev/metawomen-docs/src/FAQ.md

 Coliquidity profit = Trend profit + LP fees profit.

 Since “LP fees profit” is always positive, it is always better to use Coliquidity than simply buying and holding without providing liquidity.

+## What exchanges support Coliquidity?

+All decentralized exchanges that use liquidity pools can also use Coliquidity.
+For example:

+- Uniswap
+- SushiSwap
+- PancakeSwap
+- TraderJoe
+- … many more

+## Who pays for gas?

+The user who called the Coliquidity smart contract pays for gas.

+If the call results in opening a new pool, the user pays for opening a new pool as well.
+We recommend that projects make this call from their account, so that regular traders don’t have to pay for opening the pool.

+We also have plans to integrate Coliquidity with the [Ethereum Gas Station Network](https://docs.opengsn.org/).
+As soon as this integration is implemented, the users won’t need to pay for gas anymore.

+## How will you open a liquidity pool on PancakeSwap?

+We will use Coliquidity to open the SHLD-WBNB pool on PancakeSwap.
+The specific plan will be announced closer to launch date.
+However, we can share some details already:

+- The price will be lower than on SHLD-WETH pool (to incentivize traders to buy immediately on launch).
+- The Coliquidity pool will have a hard cap (to incentivize providers to deposit earlier to secure their allocation).

+## Can I short tokens with Coliquidity?

+Yes, you can short the tokens that you own.
+Please note that when you close the short, you will receive a lot of tokens that you’ve shorted.
+This happens because closing the short means withdrawing liquidity, and you receive the same token when you withdraw from the pool.

+To maximize profit, you should short the tokens that are going down right now, but will be going up in future (according to your analysis).

 ## Can I try Coliquidity on testnet?